-Exam #1: 25% Exam #2: 25% Exam #3: 25% Quizzes: 15%

-Class Attendance/Participation: 10%
+Exam #1: 25% Exam #2: 25% Exam #3: 25% Quizzes: 15% Class Attendance/Participation: 10%

-Attendance/Participation: Attendance and participation in lecture will be graded.
+Attendance/Participation: At The University of Texas at Arlington, taking attendance is not required.
+Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
+As the instructor of this section, I will take attendance and participation in lecture will be graded.
 Students will be allowed to miss two classes and receive full credit for attendance.
 Those who miss more classes will have points deducted from their attendance grade.
 If you miss a quiz it can't be made up.
 There will be occasional class exercises and discussions of videos, research articles, news stories, etc. that will require participation.